sheerun/dataloader/README.md

 To get started, instantiate `Dataloader`.
 Each `Dataloader` instance represents a unique cache.
 Typically instances are created per request when used within a web-server.
 To see how to use with GraphQL server, see section below.

+Dataloader is dependent on [promise.rb](https://github.com/lgierth/promise.rb) (`Promise` class) which you can use freely for batch-ready code (e.g. loader can return `Promise` that returns a `Promise` that returns a `Promise`).
+Dataloader will try to batch most of them.

 ## Basic usage